Morning Buzz Interview with CREDO

-NAVAL AIR STATION SIGONELLA, Italy (Oct.
-30, 2024) An interview with Richard Graves, the CREDO facilitator, to discuss the upcoming programs available to the Naval Air Station Sigonella community.
+NAVAL AIR STATION SIGONELLA, Italy (Nov.
+6, 2024) An interview with Richard Graves, the CREDO facilitator, to discuss the upcoming programs available to the Naval Air Station Sigonella community.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist 2nd Class Cryton Vandiesal)
+(U.S. Navy audio by Mass Communication Specialist Seaman Jacob Hart)

 |Date Taken: